Lobsang Gyaltsen (Losang Jamcan)

 Education: Studied Literature at Tibet University for Nationalities in Xianyang, Shaanxi Province.
 Apparently once taught Marxist theory.

 Career: A former mayor of Lhasa and former head of United Front Work Department in the TAR before promotion to Governor in January 2013, since becoming Chairman of the Standing Committee of the TAR People’s Congress.

 Prospects: No Tibetan has ever held the post of Party Secretary of TAR.

 Relevance to Tibet: One of the most senior Tibetan leaders in Tibet.
 One of only two Tibetan members of the 19th Central Committee.

 This is a “mini” profile.
 See Overview box above right.

-Losang Gyaltsen is a former mayor of Tibetan capital Lhasa and once taught Marxist theory, according to his official biography.
-His name is also spelled Losang Jamcan in English.
+Lobsang Gyaltsen was formerly mayor of Tibetan capital Lhasa and once taught Marxist theory, according to his official biography.
+He has a background in the Communist Youth League.

-“He’s rather hardline, but all officials at that level are the same,” said prominent Tibetan writer Woeser.
+“He’s rather hardline, but all officials at that level are the same,” said prominent Tibetan writer Woeser at the time of Lobsang Gyaltsen’s appointment.
 “There will be no real change in Tibet.”